-LEA 530 - Foundations of Organizational Leadership
+Foundations of Organizational Leadership

 This course develops a foundational framework of knowledge and critical thinking skills essential to organizational leadership.
 Students will examine leadership theories, leadership formation, developing mission/vision, implementing change, organizational structures, dealing with organizational conflicts, the art of listening/reflecting, and leadership ethics.
 The course will be delivered through an on-line format using guided readings, multiple writing assignments, case study development and analysis, on-line threaded discussion, and experiential learning.
+(Cross-listed as LEA 430 for undergraduate students in the 4+1 program.)

-LEA 540 - Organizational Behavior
+Organizational Behavior

 The study of the behavior of individuals and teams within for-profit and nonprofit organizations based on current management theory.
 Emphasis is given to understanding, predicting, motivating and changing work-related behaviors in organizations.
 Key topics include managerial and leadership career paths, decision making, organizational change, leading and mentoring teams, conflict and negotiation, and cultural intelligence.
+(Cross-listed as LE or LEA 440 for undergraduate students in the 4+1 program.)

-LEA 545 - Leading with Cultural Intelligence
+Leading with Cultural Intelligence

 Cultural Intelligence (CQ) is the capability to function effectively in a variety of cultural contexts.
 Students will examine literature and perspectives from the fields of anthropology, sociology, and organizational leadership as well as study cultural engagement in light of the biblical narrative.
+(Cross-listed as LE or LEA 445 for undergraduate students in the 4+1 program.)

-LEA 550 - Leveraging Innovation
+Leveraging Innovation

 This course introduces students to the complex relationship of management, technology, and leadership in a variety of industries.
 Students will analyze how technology has been utilized in various fields, and develop strategies for the most effective application of technology in their own organizational context.
+(Cross-listed as LE or LEA 450 for undergraduate students in the 4+1 program.)

-LEA 560 - Leading Diverse Teams
+Leading Diverse Teams